 The concept of subscription billing has changed drastically in recent years as customers become more accustomed to being billed with them.
 The next evolution for the process could very well be the adoption of metered pricing models.

 What kind of potential does metered billing have?
 Well, metered billing allows businesses to accurately charge their customers based on how much they use their products.
-That helps companies to better manage the costs that come with providing those products and services.
+That helps companies to manage better the costs that come with providing those products and services.
 IoT manufacturers, for example, can leverage metered billing to pay for the server space they need to maintain their services.

 Metered billing also allows customers to pay for only what they use, so they don’t feel like they’ve wasted their money.

 This sounds like a great win-win situation, but the only way for a business to succeed with a metered billing model is to take a strategic approach to the whole thing.
-Here are five things that every company must consider when they deciding whether to implement metered billing structures.
+Here are five things that every company must consider when they are deciding whether to implement metered billing structures.

-2. How Well do Your Customers Understand Metered Billing?
+2. How Well Do Your Customers Understand Metered Billing?

-Metered billing can only work well when customers understand what it means and it meets their expectations.
+Metered billing can only work well when customers understand what it means, and it meets their expectations.
 If businesses bill their customers based on the resources they use, then they have to ensure customers understand how the different resources are defined and how their consumption affects prices.

 Imagine a streaming service that uses usage-based billing.
 While it makes sense to charge by data used, customers may feel that they should be charged by how many videos they watch or songs they listen to.
 Customers may be confused about how their bill matches up to what they have consumed.